 Network PFFS Applicants:

-If applicant is seeking to offer individual plans in any part of a state may designate statewide service areas and provide coverage to employer group members residing anywhere in the entire state. .
+If applicant is seeking to offer individual plans in any part of a state may designate statewide service areas and provide coverage to employer group members residing anywhere in the entire state.

 For Local CCP Applicants:

 If applicant is seeking to offering individual plans in any part of a state may designate statewide service areas and provide coverage to employer group members residing anywhere in the entire state.